narendraxgupta/BigOasis/README.md

 **❌ Extension not working**
 - Check if you're on a supported domain (leetcode.com, leetcode.cn, leetcode.org)
+- Make sure Developer Mode is enabled in Chrome extensions
-- Try reloading the page
+- Try reloading the page after installation
+- Verify the extension is enabled and pinned
 - Disable other conflicting extensions

 ## 💖 Support the Project